Shooter (2007 film): Plot

-Force Recon Scout Snipers Gunnery Sergeant Bob Lee Swagger and his spotter Donnie Fenn provide rearguard overwatch for a black ops mission in Ethiopia.
-The mission has been successful, but when covering the retreat of friendly forces, enemy militia discover Swagger and Fenn's position and assault them with helicopter gunship, resulting in Fenn's death.
-The CIA officer supervising the operation disavows the mission and strands them in enemy territory without any backups.
+Force Recon Scout Snipers Gunnery Sergeant Bob Lee Swagger and his spotter Donnie Fenn provide overwatch for a black ops mission in Ethiopia.
+The mission is successful, but while covering the retreat of friendly forces, an enemy attack helicopter assaults their position, resulting in Fenn's death.
+The CIA officer supervising the operation disavows the mission and strands them in enemy territory without any backup, though Swagger survives.

-Three years later, Swagger is retired veteran living in the Wind River Range, Wyoming.
-Colonel Isaac Johnson seeks Swagger's help to prevent a possible assassination attempt on the President during a speaking event.
-Reluctantly, Swagger agrees and identifies Philadelphia as the best location, pinpointing likely sniper spots.
+Three years later, a retired Swagger is approached by Colonel Isaac Johnson to seek his help in preventing a possible assassination attempt on the President during a public event.
+Swagger identifies Philadelphia as the best location for the act, and pinpoints likely sniper spots.

-Swagger joins Johnson at an overwatch position during the speech.
-As a sniper kills Ethiopian Archbishop Desmond Mutumbo, the President's guest, a PPD officer on Johnson's payroll shoots Swagger, who survives the shot after falling through a window, escapes after disarming rookie FBI Agent Nick Memphis, jumping into the Delaware River and hitchhiking under a ferry.
-Soon, news reports and evidence, including Swagger's CheyTac M200 sniper rifle as the murder weapon, emerges to the public, initiating a manhunt.
+Swagger joins Johnson at an overwatch position during the event, where a sniper kills Ethiopian Archbishop Desmond Mutumbo.
+Officer Stanley Timmons, a Philadelphia Police Department officer bribed by Johnson, shoots Swagger, who falls through a window.
+Swagger disarms rookie FBI Agent Nick Memphis and warns him about Timmons, before jumping into the Delaware River and escaping behind a ferry.
+Soon, news reports are released naming Swagger as the assassin and that he used his CheyTac M200 sniper rifle to kill Mutumbo.
 Evading authorities, Swagger travels to Kentucky and meets Fenn's widow, Sarah, who treats his injuries.

-Memphis grows suspicious of the unusually rapid conclusions, exacerbated by the PPD officer's odd death off-duty during an alleged mugging, begins his own investigation and realizes that the assassination is actually conducted with a remotely controlled gun.
+Memphis grows suspicious of the unusually rapid conclusions, exacerbated by Timmons' odd death off-duty during an alleged mugging, begins his own investigation and realizes that the assassination was conducted with a remotely controlled gun.
 Sarah and Swagger discreetly feed Memphis information, furthering his investigation until he catches Johnson's attention, who orders his men to kidnap and kill Memphis.
+In captivity, Memphis is strapped with a brace that could force him to shoot himself, while his abductors force-feed him water in order to get him to urinate the ruphylin from his system.
 Before they can stage Memphis' suicide, Swagger kills them, releases Memphis and requests his help bringing down Johnson.
 The two travel to Tennessee and meet with firearms expert Mr. Rate, who explains paper-patching can be used to confuse ballistic fingerprinting and deduces that the only other person alive capable of making such a long-range shot is the crippled Serbian sniper Mikhaylo Sczerbiak, whom Swagger has unawarely met when working for Johnson.
-Swagger concludes that he was used to conduct reconnaissance for the wheelchair-bound Sczerbiak, who performed the actual assassination remotely.
-At the same time, Sarah's connection to Swagger is uncovered, and Payne and abducts her via home invasion.
+Swagger concludes that he was used to conduct reconnaissance for the wheelchair-using Sczerbiak, who performed the actual assassination remotely.
+At the same time, Sarah's connection to Swagger is uncovered, and she is abducted by Payne.